myUnisa is a secure page for registered UNISA students, which will give you direct access to important information.

 Watch the video below which shows you how to prepare, format, complete & submit your assignments or read the guide below.

-Here is a step-by-step instructions for submitting online assignments.
+Here is a step-by-step instruction for submitting online assignments.

 To submit an assignment, use a ﬁle format that can be uploaded to my.unisa.ac.za.
 These formats are listed in the “Specify the type of ﬁle” drop-down list on the submission screen.

-A pdf ﬁle is the preferred option (formatting and layout is retained).
-Do not submit assignments in write protected/read only pdf formats.
+A pdf ﬁle is the preferred option (formatting and layout are retained).
+Do not submit assignments in write-protected/read-only pdf formats.
 Use only the Adobe pdf format.

 Information on pdf converters can be found on the myUnisa homepage under “Electronic